navapbc/template-infra/docs/infra/set-up-custom-domains.md

 # Custom domains

 Production systems will want to set up custom domains to route internet traffic to their application services rather than using AWS-generated hostnames for the load balancers or the CDN.
 This document describes how to configure custom domains.

-The custom domain setup process will:
+**For each network**, the custom domain setup process will:

 1. Create an [Amazon Route 53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html) to manage DNS records for a domain and subdomains
 2. Create a DNS A (address) records to route traffic from a custom domain to an application's load balancer